Opentrons/opentrons/app-testing/README.md

 - Only have 1 robot connected at once.
   - Build locators like you have more than 1 to future proof.

-## Analysis Test

-The analysis test `pipenv run pytest -k test_analyses` is driven by the comma delimited string variable `APP_ANALYSIS_TEST_PROTOCOLS` in `.env`
-This allows us to run one or many.

-### Adding protocols to the analysis test

-1. add the protocol file named according to the naming convention in the files/protocols appropriate folder
-1. add the protocol stem to `protocol_files.py`
-1. add the protocol data as a property to `protocols.py`
-1. run `make generate-protocols`

 ### Analyses Snapshot Test

+> The primary test in this module.

 The analyses snapshot test runs protocol analysis using `TARGET` branch or tag then compares them against snapshots found on `TEST_SOURCE` branch or tag.

 #### Protocol Files Location

-The set of protocols to analyze is defined inside of `app-testing/.env` file, under the `APP_ANALYSIS_TEST_PROTOCOLS` variable.
-These protocols must exist inside of `app-testing/files/protocols` folder.
+The set of protocols to analyze is defined inside of `app-testing/.env` file, under the `APP_ANALYSIS_TEST_PROTOCOLS` and `APP_ANALYSIS_TEST_PROTOCOLS_WITH_OVERRIDES` variables.

-- Protocol Designer protocols go in the `json` folder
+#### Protocol Files with Overrides

+Sometimes we want to have a bunch of protocols that are just slightly different from each other.
+This is especially helpful with negative test cases.
+We can have a protocol that depending on the value of a variable does different things.
+You may then override the variable to test different scenarios.

+The best way to learn this is by example.
+Look at:

+- `app-testing/files/protocolsFlex_X_v2_18_NO_PIPETTES_Overrides_BadTypesInRTP.py`
+- `app-testing/automation/data/protocols_with_overrides.py`
+- `make generate-protocols`
-- Python protocols go in the `python` folder.
+- see the protocols generated in `app-testing/files/generated_protocols/`

 #### Analysis Snapshots Location

 Analysis snapshots are located inside of `app-testing/tests/__snapshots__/analyses_snapshot_test` folder.
+These are generated.
+If you want to update them, see below.

 #### Running Analysis Snapshot Tests Locally

+> Note: Passing `TARGET` can be done as below or in the `.env` file.

 To run analysis snapshot tests locally, you must first build the Docker image by running the following command: